 For each of the samples taken, GBS interviewers ( enumerators) go into the field to ask households about their living conditions and employment situation.
 Since April 2018, tablets have been used for the datacollection during the household surveys (Computer-Assisted Personal Interviewing – CAPI).

 The confidentiality of the data on individual households and persons is a legal requirement (2002 Bulletin of Acts and Decrees, no. 97 ) and is guaranteed by GBS through its compliance with the Fundamental Principles of Official Statistics of the United Nations.

 The conceptual model underlying the collection of labour statistics is the internationally accepted Labour Force Model, adopted by the International Conference of Labour Statisticians (ICLS).

+The aim (planning) is for the Household Surveys department to publish the publication: Households in Suriname, Paramaribo and Wanica (up till now) in odd years.
 In addition to its regular activities, the department is closely involved in GBS projects (MICS, CENSUS, Household Budget Survey, Business Census), while working continually on the enriching and transferring of knowledge.

 Contact information of the department: